Paris Charles de Gaulle Airport: Location

 The choice of constructing an international aviation hub outside of central Paris was made due to a limited prospect of potential relocations or expropriations and the possibility of further expanding the airport in the future.

 Management of the airport lies solely on the authority of Groupe ADP, which also manages Orly (south of Paris), Le Bourget (to the immediate southwest of Charles de Gaulle Airport, now used for general aviation and Paris Air Shows), several smaller airfields in the suburbs of Paris, and other airports directly or indirectly worldwide.

 History

 Development

 The planning and construction phase of what was known then as Aéroport de Paris Nord (Paris North Airport) began in 1966.
-On 8 March 1974 the airport, renamed Charles de Gaulle Airport, opened.
-Terminal 1 was built in an avant-garde design of a ten-floors-high circular building surrounded by seven satellite buildings, each with six gates allowing sunlight to enter through apertures.
-The main architect was Paul Andreu, who was also in charge of the extensions during the following decades.

-Terminal 2 opened in 1981 with the official inauguration in presence of the then President, Francois Mitterrand, in March 1982.
+Terminal 2 opened in 1981 with the official inauguration in presence of the then President, François Mitterrand, in March 1982.
 Unlike Terminal 1, Terminal 2 was designed with a traditional linear layout, but has evolved over time into a series of distinct terminals, designated as 2A through to 2G.

-Following the introduction of the brand Paris Aéroport to all its Parisian airports, Groupe ADP also announced major changes for the Charles de Gaulle Airport: Terminals of the Satellite 1 were to be merged, as well as terminals 2B and 2D.
-A new luggage automated sorting system and conveyor under Terminal 2E Hall L was installed to speed luggage delivery time.
 The CDG Express, the direct express rail link from Paris to Charles de Gaulle Airport, is scheduled to open in early 2027.

+On 15 December 2025, Groupe ADP announced that each terminal will be renamed in March 2027.

 Corporate identity

-The Frutiger typeface was commissioned for use in the airport and implemented on signs throughout the building in 1975.
-Initially called Roissy, it was renamed after its designer Adrian Frutiger.

-Until 2005, every PA announcement made at Terminal 1 was preceded by a distinctive chime, nicknamed "Indicatif Roissy" and composed by Bernard Parmegiani in 1971.
-The chime can be heard in the Roman Polanski film Frantic.
-The chime was officially replaced by the "Indicatif ADP" chime.

 On 14 April 2016, the Groupe ADP rolled out the Connect 2020 corporate strategy and the commercial brand Paris Aéroport was applied to all Parisian airports, including Le Bourget airport.